-Graduation season has begun — and with it comes the youth travel season!
-Europe is one of the most popular post-graduation trips for North American students, and for good reason: it’s nearby, it’s a good starting point for anyone who hasn’t traveled much outside the country, and its convenient train system and popularity of hostels create a budget-friendly, lively community of young travelers.
+Graduation season has begun — and with it comes backpacking season!
+Europe is one of the most popular post-graduation trips for North American students, and for good reason: it’s nearby, it’s a good starting point for anyone who hasn’t traveled much outside the country, and it has a convenient train system and variety of hostels that create a budget-friendly, lively community of young travelers.

 If you want to do the classic London-Paris-Rome itinerary, you’ll want to start with a trip on Eurostar from London to Paris.
 Eurostar offers special “youth” fares — discounted prices for travelers 12-25 years of age.
 Plus, Eurostar ticket holders receive 2 for 1 entry into some of London and Paris’s most popular museums, like the Tate Modern, the British Museum, the Musee D’Orsay, and more!

 Once in Paris, travelers usually want to stick around for a croissant or two, and maybe for a quick Instagram shot of that famous tower we’ve all heard so much about.
 The Paris Pass (available with a Youth rate) covers public transportation throughout the city as well as priority admission and free access to 60+ museums, castles, gardens, cathedrals and monuments in and around Paris, at no extra charge.

 What you need for this itinerary: